-Reference Requirement Where addressed Aboriginal heri tage Impacts on cul turally sensitive Aboriginal sites REMM AH1 Vibration generating activities, including blasting would be conducted in a manner to ensure vibration levels do not exceed three millimetres per second at potential Aboriginal heritage site SR-OVRH-1.
-Section 5.1.1 Section 5.1.2 Section 6.2 H18 Indirect impact Indirect impacts on sandstone rock overhang site.
-Impacts on culturally sensitive Aboriginal sites REMM AH2 Vibration monitoring would be carried out during vibration intensive works within 50 metres of SR-OVRH-1.
+Reference Requirement Where addressed Aboriginal heri itage Impacts on cul turally sensitive Aboriginal sites REMM AH1 Vibration generating activities, including blasting would be conducted in a manner to ensure vibration levels do not exceed three millimetres per second at potential Aboriginal heritage site SR-OVRH-1.
+Section 5.1.1 Section 5.1.2 Section 6.2 H17 Indirect impact ts on sandstone rock overhang site.
+Impacts on culturally sensitive Al poriginal sites REMM AH2 Vibration monitoring would be carried out during vibration intensive works within 50 metres of SR-OVRH-1.
 The need for vibration monitoring would be informed by a preliminary screening of activities at this location to identify what activities have the potential for vibration at this location.
 The preliminary screening and works requiring monitoring would be contained within the CEMP.
-Section 5.1.2 Section 6.2 H19 Section 7 REMM AH3 A baseline condition assessment would be completed by a qualified structural engineer for Aboriginal site SR-OVR-1 before construction commences, followed by a condition assessment immediately following significant vibration and with recommendations for remediation measures if required.
-Section 5.1.2 Section 6.2 H20 Section 7 Unexpected dis Unexpected discovery of Aboriginal objects (generally)
+Section 5.1.2 Section 6.2 H18 Section 7 REMM AH3 A baseline condition assessment would be completed by a qualified structural engineer for Aboriginal site SR-OVR-1 before construction commences, followed by a condition assessment immediately following significant vibration and with recommendations for remediation measures if required.
+Section 5.1.2 Section 6.2 H19 Section 7

-Reference Requirement Where addressed REMM AH4 If an Aboriginal object(s) is discovered during construction it would be managed in accordance with the Standard Management Procedure: Unexpected Heritage Items (Roads and Maritime Services, 2015), including: Ceasing works in the vicinity of the object(s), where there is the potential to directly or indirectly impact on the object(s); Notifying the construction Environmental Representative and OEH of the discovery; Engaging a qualified archaeologist to determine the nature, extent and scientific significance of the object(s); and Developing management recommendations in consultation with the qualified archaeologist, OEH and RAPs.
-Section 6.2 H13 to H14 Appendix A Unexpected dis scovery of Aboriginal objects (Alexandra Canal) REMM AH5 In order to manage the potential discovery of an Aboriginal object(s) during pile installation adjacent to Alexandra Canal the following strategy would be implemented: Geotechnical coring at each pile location by a geotechnical engineer to obtain intact sediment samples to a depth of around seven metres; and Inspection of obtained sediment samples by a qualified archaeologist in consultation with the geotechnical engineer in order to characterise the soil profile and identify any Aboriginal archaeological materials.
+Reference Requirement Where addressed Unexpected dis scovery of Aboriginal objects (generally) REMM AH4 If an Aboriginal object(s) is discovered during construction it would be managed in accordance with the Standard Management Procedure: Unexpected Heritage Items (Roads and Maritime Services, 2015), including: • Ceasing works in the vicinity of the object(s), where there is the potential to directly or indirectly impact on the object(s); • Notifying the construction Environmental Representative and OEH of the discovery; • Engaging a qualified archaeologist to determine the nature, extent and scientific significance of the object(s); and • Developing management recommendations in consultation with the qualified archaeologist, OEH and RAPs.
+Section 6.2 H12 to H13 Appendix A Unexpected dis scovery of Aboriginal objects (Alexandra Canal) REMM AH5 In order to manage the potential discovery of an Aboriginal object(s) during pile installation adjacent to Alexandra Canal the following strategy would be implemented: • Geotechnical coring at each pile location by a geotechnical engineer to obtain intact sediment samples to a depth of around seven metres; and • Inspection of obtained sediment samples by a qualified archaeologist in consultation with the geotechnical engineer in order to characterise the soil profile and identify any Aboriginal archaeological materials.
 Should Aboriginal archaeological material be present within one or more core samples, management would occur in accordance with the Standard Management Procedure: Unexpected Heritage Items (Roads and Maritime, 2015).
-Section 6.2 H17 Human Skeleta I Remains REMM AH6 In the event that potential human skeletal remains are identified during construction of the Project, the management procedure detailed in Standard Management Procedure: Unexpected Heritage Finds (Roads and Maritime, 2015) would be implemented, which would include: All relevant works within the vicinity of the remains that have the potential to directly or indirectly impact on the object(s) would cease; The construction Environmental Representative is to be notified of the discovery who is then responsible for immediately notifying the NSW Police and OEH; A qualified archaeologist would be engaged to determine the nature, extent and significance of the object(s); and Directions from the NSW Police and/or OEH, as relevant, would be followed depending on the nature of the remains and the outcomes of forensic investigations.
+Section 6.2 H16 Human Skeleta I Remains REMM AH6 In the event that potential human skeletal remains are identified during construction of the Project, the management procedure detailed in Standard Management Procedure: Unexpected Heritage Finds (Roads and Maritime, 2015) would be implemented, which would include: All relevant works within the vicinity of the remains that have the potential to directly or indirectly impact on the object(s) would cease; The construction Environmental Representative is to be notified of the discovery who is then responsible for immediately notifying the NSW Police and OEH; A qualified archaeologist would be engaged to determine the nature, extent and significance of the object(s); and Directions from the NSW Police and/or OEH, as relevant, would be followed depending on the nature of the remains and the outcomes of forensic investigations.
 Management recommendations would be developed in consultation with the qualified archaeologist and OEH.
-Section 6.2 H13 to H14 Appendix A Non-Aboriginal heritage · General REMM NAH01 Protocols would be developed for anticipated categories of unexpected non-Aboriginal heritage finds, such as tram infrastructure, late 19th to early 20th refuse, and brick works.
-In the event of an unexpected cultural heritage find outside of these specific protocols, the Standard Section 4.2 Section 6.2 H5 to H8
+Section 6.2 H12 to H13 Appendix A Non-Aboriginal heritage General